hats-finance/HackFirstBountyLater/README.md

 ## Which functions to call

-1. The hacker (or anyone who knows the address of the hacker) calls `HackFirstFactory.createHackerFirstContract(address _hacker, address _owner)` to create a new `HackFirst` contract instance. he owner of the new instance is the `_hacker`.
+1. The hacker (or anyone who knows the address of the hacker) calls `HackFirstFactory.createHackerFirstContract(address _hacker, address _owner)` to create a new `HackFirst` contract instance.
+The owner of the new instance is the `_hacker`.
 2. The `_owner` address calls `HackFirst.acceptOwnership()` and becomes the owner of the contract
-3. The hacker sends the hacked funds (tokens and /or ether) to the contract
+3. The hacker sends the hacked funds (tokens and/or ether) to the contract
 4. The owner calls `HackFirst.retrieveFunds(address _beneficiary,uint256 _bounty,address _token)` for each token that is in the contract.
-This transfers a percentage of the tokens to the hacker (the amount is given by `_bounty`) - this must be at least 10%.
+This transfers a percentage of the tokens to the hacker (the percentage is given by `_bounty`) - this must be at least 10%.
 The rest of the funds are sent to the `_beneficiary` address (typically the victims of the hack)